-- Have the student look at the word, say the syllables of the word, and repeat the word before copying it onto the worksheet.
+- Have students look at the word, pronounce the syllable, and repeat the word before copying it onto the worksheet.
 This multi-sensory approach to spelling has been proven to be the most effective.

 - Remember that visual memorization of whole words is not an effective teaching strategy.
 Most people simply do not have the capacity to memorize seemingly random strings of letters.
 To retain the necessary knowledge, children need to understand why a word is spelled in a particular way.

-- Demonstrate how prefixes and suffixes can be used to increase your spelling ability.
-For example, many children who are poor spellers fail to realize that knowing how to spell "unhappy" is simply a matter of knowing how to combine the word "happy" with the correct prefix.
+- Demonstrate how prefixes and suffixes can be used to increase spelling abilities.
+For example, many children who are poor spellers fail to realize that understanding how to spell "unhappy" is simply a matter of knowing how to combine the word "happy" with the correct prefix.

-- After your child has practiced writing individual spelling words, try dictating a short story that incorporates the entire list.
-Learning how to spell words within their appropriate context provides a practical application of new found knowledge.
+- After children have practiced writing individual spelling words, try dictating a short story that incorporates the entire list.
+Learning how to spell words within their appropriate context provides a practical application of newfound knowledge.
 This activity is also a great way to practice proper punctuation and capitalization.

 - Allow plenty of time for review.
 Spelling is a skill that requires regular practice.

-- Encourage your child to read on a daily basis.
-Even if they're not reading classical literature, children who read for fun are more likely to be proficient spellers because they are exposed to a variety of vocabulary words.
+- Encourage children to read on a daily basis.
+Even if they're not reading classical literature, children who read for fun are more likely to be proficient spellers because they're exposed to a variety of vocabulary words.

-- Have your entire family play board games such as Boggle or Scrabble to help your children to develop both spelling and general literacy skills.
+- Have your entire family play board games such as Boggle or Scrabble to help your children develop spelling and general literacy skills.

-While it's normal for many children to struggle with spelling words, marked difficulty may be a sign of a more serious problem.
-It's quite common for students with learning disabilities to have trouble reading, writing, and spelling--even when they demonstrate average to superior skills in other academic areas.
+While it's normal for many children to struggle with spelling, marked difficulty may be a sign of a more serious problem.
+It's quite common for students with learning disabilities to have trouble reading, writing, and spelling, even when they demonstrate average-to-superior skills in other academic areas.
 Some signs of a potential problem include: